Our Team

 Principal Investigator

-Samantha Joel is an Assistant Professor at the University of Western Ontario.
+Samantha Joel is an Associate Professor at the University of Western Ontario.
 Her research examines how people make the decisions that grow or break apart their romantic relationships, and how those decision strategies are linked to relationship, well-being, and health outcomes.
 Click for her CV or her Google Scholar page.

 James Kim